-Yes, if the candidate has received contributions or made expenditures with a view toward bringing about his or her election.
+Yes.
 As with other candidates, the contributions or expenditures must reach the filing threshold of \$1,000 to trigger the APPOINTMENT OF PRINCIPAL CAMPAIGN COMMITTEE form and the reporting requirements.
-[AG's Opinion 91-0084]
+(AG's Opinion 91-00084)

 I have several groups, such as the Young Republicans or the Democratic Women, who want to work in my campaign.
 May I use campaign funds to donate to a group in return for its members' help?